UdeA-IoT/cacharreo/5-TinyML_test/dic13/arduino_nano_hello_world_v1/README.md

 ![3](0.png)

-In this chapter, we will build an embedded application that uses our sine model to create a tiny light show.
-We’ll set up a continuous loop that feeds an x value into the model, runs inference, and uses the result to switch an LED on and off, or to control an animation if our device has an LCD display.

 A continuación se describirá el procedimiento para desarrollar una aplicación embebida que usa el modelo (funcion seno en nuestro caso) para controlar la intensidad del brillo de un led de acuerdo a la señal seno generada por el modelo.

 ## Hardware